-As such, the Warner-Lambert board and management initially remained quite supportive of their nopremium "merger of equals" with AHP, notwithstanding the large initial value gap inherent in Pfizer's premium hostile take-over bid.
+As such, the Warner-Lambert board and management initially remained quite supportive of their no-premium "merger of equals" with AHP, notwithstanding the large initial value gap inherent in Pfizer's premium hostile take overtakeover bid.
 This position was enhanced as Pfizer's stock fell after the announcement, and the gap closed after a time to a manageable few billion dollars.
 In fact, the Warner-Lambert board took the position for an extended period of time that, since Pfizer's bid was conditioned on the elimination of AHP's \$1.8 billion break-up fee and the cross-options arrangements which would prevent Pfizer from acquiring Warner-Lambert in a pooling transaction, the Pfizer bid was "not reasonably capable of completion" and Warner-Lambert was therefore not even permitted under the "no-shop" clause of the AHP merger agreement to engage in discussions with Pfizer.
-As the level of rhetoric and accusations in both the public relations and litigation arena grew more acerbic, the Warner-Lambert board evidenced even greater disdain for the prospect of a viable relationship between Warner-Lambert and Pfizer and ultimately sued to terminate its

-Lipitor relationship with Pfizer (it is generally assumed that the imminent presence of the hearing date for that Lipitor lawsuit was a stimulus for the reaching of a deal between Warner-Lambert and Pfizer).
+As the level of rhetoric and accusations in both the public relations and litigation arena grew more accerbic, the Warner-Lambert and Pfizer and ultimately sued to terminate its Lipitor relationship with Pfizer (it is generally assumed that the imminent presence of the hearing date for that Lipitor lawsuit was a stimulus for the reaching of a deal between Warner-Lambert and Pfizer).